turingschool/gear-up/ageism_in_tech_facilitator_companion.markdown

 * Role of the facilitator
 * Agenda for the hour
 * Review evaluation criteria (see survey linked at the end)
-* Group goals (1.
-Hit all the agenda items, 2.
-Reflect on the final question about authentic action, 3.
-Complete surveys on how you did as a facilitator)
+* Group goals
+1. Hit all the agenda items
+2. Reflect on the final question about authentic action
+3. Complete surveys on how you did as a facilitator

 ### Read Articles (15 min)
   * [Silicon Valley's brutal ageism](https://newrepublic.com/article/117088/silicons-valleys-brutal-ageism)